meilisearch/specifications/text/0000-data-types.md

 After the tokenizing process, each word is indexed and stored in the global dictionary of the corresponding index.

+> See 3.3.
+Object section.

 Meilisearch accepts complex data structures, no matter the deepness level.

-> See 3.3.
+> See 3.4.
 Nested structures section.

 #### 2.1.6. `null`